 Elephant & Castle / Kennington

-Near the Imperial War Museum, the local pubs are very dog friendly: the Three Stags, which is also sustainable and member of the SRA; nearby the newly reopened The Tankard also allows dogs and does great food including Sunday roasts, and further down on Kennington Road, the Tommyfield is another decent dog friendly, gastro pub.
+Near the Imperial War Museum, the local pubs are very dog friendly: the Three Stags, which is also sustainable and member of the SRA; nearby the newly reopened The Tankard also allows dogs and does decent food including Sunday roasts, and further down on Kennington Road, the Tommyfield and the Ship are decent dog friendly, gastro pubs.
 Vanilla Black near Kennington Cross offers great coffee and allows dogs.

 Near the famed Elephant & Castle roundabout, recently opened Neapolitan pizzeria Theo’s will allow dogs in their bar area; the Elephant Works complex is also dog friendly and Tupi London in the Castle Square allows small dogs too.
 Incredibly, Pret by the Castle Centre is also dog friendly!

 In Vauxhall, we sometimes visit the quaint Tea House Theatre, where brunch is great, cakes are amazing and the tea menu is fab; across the road the Black Dog does a good Sunday roast, both of course, dog friendly while Brunswick House was a fantastic place for a candle lit dinner with Amber in tow a few years ago.

 Further south, in Streatham Common I hear the Railway is a lovely gastropub with a garden too and Dog and Fox as well as the Hand in Hand in Wimbledon are also great spots to take a dog.
 We recently dined at the renovated the Talbot in Brockley which is great and do check out Tila in Deptford (owned by chef Dan Doherty).

 City of London / East London